Academic Regulations

 Minimum and Maximum Course Loads

 Olin Business School students are required to enroll in a minimum of 12 units to a maximum of 21 units each semester at Washington University.
-A minimum 2.0 GPA in all course work taken at the university and a 2.0 GPA in all professional course work taken at Olin must be achieved to satisfy BSBA graduation requirements.
+For more information, please visit the Undergraduate Study page of this Bulletin.

 Repeating a Course